onsi/ginkgo/index.md

 > Note that you don't have to use either of these generators.
 They're just convenient helpers to get you up and running quickly.

 ### Other Subcommands

+- To unfocus any programmatically focused tests in the current directory (and subdirectories):

+        $ ginkgo unfocus

 - For help: